-Finally, it could be the case that lower-income countries' policy text simply contain less information about their goals and are more often classified as containing "not enough information."16 Indeed, Appendix Figure C.2 shows evidence consistent with the lower content of information of the policy in low-income countries.
-For low and middle-income countries (quintiles 1-3), over 60% of policies are classified as "not enough information", while the share of not enough information policies is as low as 20% for the highest income quintile.
-To understand whether we are missing industrial policy in lower income countries for this reason, we conduct a bounding exercise in which we reclassify all the not-enough-information content policies in low-and middle-income countries which might be industrial policy as industrial policy.
-Appendix Figure C.3 shows that the highest income quintile continues to have more industrial policies than the poorest countries.
+Finally, policy text from lower-income countries' policy text may simply contain less information about their goals and thus are more often classified as "not enough information."21 Indeed, Appendix Figure G.12 shows evidence consistent with the lower information content of policy in low-income countries.
+For low- and middle-income countries (quintiles 1-3), over 60% of policies are classified as "not enough information", while the share of not enough information policies is as low as 20% for the highest income quintile.
+To understand whether we are missing industrial policy in lower-income countries due to higher rates of missing information content in these economies, we conduct a bounding exercise in which we reclassify all the not-enough-information content policies in low- and middle-income countries which might be industrial policy as industrial policy.
+Appendix Figure G.13 shows that the highest income quintile continues to have more industrial policies than the poorest countries.

-In summary, the evidence presented in this section points to the fact that higher income countries are the heaviest users of industrial policies.
+In summary, the evidence presented in this section points to the fact that higherincome countries are the heaviest users of industrial policies.
 More precisely, high-income countries account for a disproportionate share of the type of industrial policy our approach is well-suited to capturing.
 This finding is consistent with the evidence from the previous fact, which suggests that all countries typically deploy fiscally and administratively intensive industrial policy.
 If contemporary industrial policy is disproportionately deployed via fiscally and administratively costly policies everywhere, it is perhaps unsurprising that advanced economies are the ones that can afford these policies.